Why Are Men Not Dating Anymore: 21 Honest Reasons

 How has the perception of dating among men changed in the last decade?

-In the last decade, many men have grown skeptical about the value and outcome of traditional dating, viewing it as less essential.
-Influences like changing gender roles and the rise of digital dating platforms have reshaped expectations and approaches toward finding a partner.
+Over the last decade, many men have become skeptical about the value and outcomes of traditional dating, viewing it as less essential.
+Influences such as changing gender roles and the rise of digital dating platforms have reshaped expectations and approaches to finding a partner.

 -